 A tree removal permit is required to remove a street tree in San Francisco.
+Any tree in the public right-of-way is considered a street tree.

 - 20 feet or greater in height